-Core tip: In a retrospective review of 65 consecutive children having had liver transplant at age less than 3 years old, done at a single referral institution, more early post-operative complications were independently statistically associated with whole-liver graft (compared to split/reduced or living-related graft), surgeon, and lower antithrombin levels day 2-5 post-operatively.
+Core tip: In a retrospective review of 65 consecutive children having had liver transplant at age less than 3 years old, done at a single referral institution, earlier post-operative complications were independently statistically associated with whole-liver graft (compared to split/reduced or living-related graft), surgeon, and lower antithrombin levels day 2-5 post-operatively.
 The finding that lower antithrombin levels were associated with any thrombosis, any severe-complication, and ventilator days is a novel finding that should be confirmed by others.

 Alobaidi R, Anton N, Cave D, Moez EK, Joffe AR.
 Predicting early outcomes of liver transplantation in young children: The EARLY study.
 World J Hepatol 2017; In press